stormymcstorm/node-usvfs/README.md

 #### windows-build-tools Is Not Required
 When installing Node.js addons, you usually just install [windows-build-tools](https://www.npmjs.com/package/windows-build-tools).
-However, windows-build-tools installs Visual Studio 2015, and node-usvfs requires Visual Studio 2017.
+However, windows-build-tools installs Visual Studio 2015, and node_usvfs requires Visual Studio 2017.
 If you've already installed windows-build-tools, you don't need to uninstall it.
 Visual Studio 2017 and windows-build-tools can coexist.